wangyijin/GPUImage-x/README.md

 Idea from: [iOS GPUImage framework](https://github.com/BradLarson/GPUImage) and [Android GPUImage framework](https://github.com/CyberAgent/android-gpuimage)

 The GPUImage-x framework is a **cross-platform (for both Android and iOS) library**, which aims to have something similar to GPUImage that let you apply GPU-accelerated filters to images, live camera video.
 Part of vertex and fragment shaders is taken from GPUImage.

-The greatest strength of this libray is that it enables you to **maintain your Android and iOS project with one library, as the core code of this framework is written in C++.**
+The greatest strength of GPUImage-x is that it enables you to **develop your Android and iOS project with one library.
+The core code of this framework is written in C++, and is exactly the same for both iOS and Android projects,** which locates in `GPUImage-x/proj.iOS/GPUImage-x/GPUImage-x/` and `GPUImage-x/proj.android/GPUImage-x/library/src/main/cpp/` respectively.

 ## Requirements
 - Android 2.2 or higher